SeenKid/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: Et personne ne viendra à nos funérailles, ils jetteront nos cendres dans l'océan, on sera mangé par une baleine,
+b: Et personne ne viendra à nos funérailles, on jettera nos cendres dans l'océan, on sera mangé par une baleine,
 {{/if}}

 {{if !_.fifteencigs}}
-b: et nous deviendrons de la CROTTE DE BALEINE !
+b: et on deviendra de la CROTTE DE BALEINE !
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}